 We promote access to justice and equality before the law for all individuals regardless of their wealth, position, gender, sexuality, age, race or religious belief.

 You can view our Constitution here.

-The ALA started in 1994 as the Australian Plaintiff Lawyers Association, when a small group of personal injury lawyers decided to pool their knowledge and resources to secure better outcomes for their clients: victims of negligence when facing defendants in civil litigation, such as major corporations, insurers and other financial institutions.
+The ALA started in 1994 when a small group of lawyers decided to pool their knowledge and resources to address the imbalance in power experienced by victims of negligence when facing defendants in civil litigation, such as major corporations, insurers and other financial institutions.

-The organisation's founders realised that working collectively would enable them to campaign more effectively for progressive law reform, and to adopt a strategic approach to protecting the rights of ordinary people against the legal tactics of the state and big corporations.
+The ALA’s founders realised that working collectively would enable them to advocate more effectively for law reform, and to adopt a strategic approach to protecting the rights of ordinary people against the legal tactics of the state and big corporations.

 In 2004, we changed our name to the Australian Lawyers Alliance to reflect our broader vision to advocate for those individuals whose rights had been violated, or were at risk of violation, by advocating for law reform that ensures greater fairness for all.

-Our membership has since grown to include academics, students and other professionals, who share an interest in protecting access to compensation for violation of individuals' rights and who advocate for access to justice and law reform that ensures fairer outcomes for all.
-We estimate that our members represent up to 200,000 people throughout Australia each year.
+Our membership has since grown to include academics, students and other professionals, who share an interest in protecting persons whose individual rights have been violated and who advocate for access to justice and law reform that ensures justice for all.

 We receive no government funding.